kerryfaine/VendorBlendorWeb/README.md

 This project will provide the web portal for these group to interact with.
 This includes the styles, client side and server side code components.

-For questions / comments / support contact me at:
+For questions / comments / support contact me at: Kerry Faine [kerry.faine@outlook.com] - Application Architect and Developer @ Faine Enterprises
-Kerry Faine
-kerry.faine@outlook.com
-Application Architect / Developer
-Faine Enterprises